omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## introduction

-Automatic market maker (AMM for short) model on lightning network holds significant advantages comparing to onchain AMM[1,6] exchanges:
+Automatic market maker (AMM for short) model on lightning network holds significant advantages compared to the onchain AMM[1,6] exchanges:

 1. There is no gas fee for each swap.
 2. Token swap is quick, so that high frequency trading is feasible.
 3. Liquidity is for both payment and trading.

 Uniswap[2], Curve[3], and Balancer[4], which operate on an automated market maker (AMM) model, by defining a global constant invariant, ensure the closing certainty and the efficient use of capital for onchain trading.
 Their smart contracts hold liquidity reserves of various token pairs and traders execute swaps directly against these reserves.
-In this model, prices are set automatically according to a constant product `x*y=k` model (or its variants), where `x` is the number of token A and `y` is the number of token B in pool.
-When a trader sells out `x'` token A for `y'` token B, the amount of token A in pool increases and the amount of token B decreases,  but the product remains the same: `(x+x')*(y-y')=x*y=k`.
-We don't bring transaction fee into calculation yet, but will add this part later in this paper.
+In this model, prices are set automatically according to a constant product `x*y=k` model (or its variants), where `x` is the number of token A and `y` is the number of token B in a pool.
+When a trader sells out `x'` token A for `y'` token B, the amount of token A in the pool increases and the amount of token B decreases,  but the product remains the same: `(x+x')*(y-y')=x*y=k`.
+We don't bring the transaction fee into calculation yet but will add this part later in this paper.

 Liquidity providers are incentivized by receiving the transaction fee (0.3% in general).

-This paper presents an AMM on lightning network, which is more general than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 1-manifold, which is locally homeomorphic to the open unit circle, not predefined, but calculated during the system working.
-We don't make assumption about pricing of underlying assets.
-At different price level and with the changing of the intrinsic value of assets, shape of curve has to change.
-This model is not only for lightning, but also suitable for any layer 2 networks.
+This paper presents an AMM on lightning network, which is more general than the current existing constant product/sum/mix models, and the infrastructure is completely different from the onchain AMM. **It is an abstraction of the constant invariant model**: the curve is a 1-manifold, which is locally homeomorphic to the open unit circle, not predefined, but calculated during the system working.
+We don't make any assumptions about the pricing of underlying assets.
+At different price levels and with the changing of the intrinsic value of assets, the shape of curve has to change.
+This model is not only for lightning network, but also suitable for any layer 2 networks.

-We introduce the concept manifold here because the global curce is not proper to be predefined.
+We introduce the concept manifold here because the global curve is not proper to be predefined.
 Constant product or constant sum invariants are special cases of 1-manifold.
-The two models work because the arbitragers will exploit tiny price differences between different markets, if the price deviates substantially from fair value.
-Without arbitrager, the curve itself can not price the asset.
+The two models work because the arbitragers will exploit tiny price differences between different markets if the price deviates substantially from fair value.
+Without arbitragers, the curve itself can not price the asset.

-This paper takes arbitrage into modeling, outlines the core mechanism of how AMM on LN works.
-We assume readers are familiar with both LN and AMM, so that we will omit introduction to basic concepts.
+This paper takes arbitrage into modeling and outlines the core mechanism of how AMM on LN works.
+We assume readers are familiar with both LN and AMM so we will omit the introduction to basic concepts.
 For Bitcoin lightning network, we refer to lnd, and for smart asset lightning network, we refer to Omnibolt.

 ## liquidity pool: from discrete to continuous space

 LN already has funded channels to support multi-hop HTLC payment.
 Channels funded by a certain token form a logical network, where Alice is able to pay Bob even if they don't have a direct channel.
-Nodes on the payment path offer liquidity and receive a portion of fee if the payment is success.
+Nodes on the payment path offer liquidity and receive a portion of the fee if the payment is a success.

-In AMM model, liquidity providers play a similar roll: if a swap succeed, one who deposits his tokens into the contract will get  commission fee according to the proportion of his contribution in the token pool.
+In the AMM model, liquidity providers play a similar role: if a swap succeeds, one who deposits his tokens into the contract will get commission fee according to the proportion of his contribution to the token pool.

 <p align="center">
   <img width="512" alt="Global Pool" src="imgs/Global-Pool.png">